Sandpaper Grit Chart: The Ultimate Guide to Grit Sizes & Material Selection

 Overview of Grit Categories

-Sandpaper grits are grouped according to the particle size where small particles act in removing a lot of material as compared to the large particles.
-There are four categories of sandpaper and each has its ideal use in sanding and finishing: coarse, medium, fine, and ultra-fine.
+Sandpaper grits are grouped according to the particle size, where small particles act in removing a lot of material as compared to the large particles.
+There are four categories of grit level sandpaper, and each has its ideal use in sanding and finishing: coarse, medium, fine, and ultra-fine.

 Coarse Grits (40-60)